Skip to main content

 Pick 1: ChargePoint Home Flex — $649 (Premium Pick)

-Best for: EV6 owners who want top-tier app features and future flexibility.
+Best for: EV6 owners who want the best app for cost tracking and a future-proof adjustable amperage.

 • Price: $649